carlosmori/Meli/README.md

 # Mercado Libre Frontend Test
 This Test was made using React and Node JS.
+The app is full responsive and uses Redux for store management.
+Things to take into account:
+-I wanted to include Unit testing and some lazy loading but I dont have anought time.
+-I wanted to do more work on the UI but I need to deliver

 ## Quick Overview:
 Node JS Server:
 ```